1. Vocational Training Pathway – Requirements for Fellowship Policy

 - The total number of minimum weekly working hours for extended skills terms are the same as for other terms.
 This means that full time terms must be undertaken over a minimum of four days per week within a minimum 38-hour working week, and part time terms must be undertaken over a minimum of two days per week within a minimum 14.5-hour working week.

-- Posts must be at least one month in duration.
+- Posts must be at least four consecutive calendar weeks in duration.

 5.3 Assessment requirements